mco-gh/mco.dev/content/post/random/stolen.md

 coverImage = "/img/stolen.jpg"
 +++

-Check out this fasinating thread on Mastadon, which is the distributed messaging app many people have migrated to since Twitter started exploding.
+Check out this fasinating thread on Mastadon, which is the distributed messaging app many people have migrated to since Twitter started imploding.

 <!--more-->